yanjun96/thermal_mechanics_fenicsx/Readme.txt

-This is a exercise file for FEniCSx!
+This is an exercise file for FEniCSx!
 Hello world!